awsdocs/incident-manager-user-guide/doc_source/response-plans.md

 **Response plan details**

-1. Open the [Incident Manager console](https://console.aws.amazon.com/systems-manager/incidents/home), and in the left navigation, choose **Response plans**\.
+1. Open the [Incident Manager console](https://console.aws.amazon.com/systems-manager/incidents/home), and in the navigation pane, choose **Response plans**\.

 1. Choose **Create response plan**\.

-1. Enter a unique and identifiable response plan **Name**\.
+1. For **Name**, enter a unique and identifiable response plan name to use in the Amazon Resource Name \(ARN\) for the response plan\.

-1. \(Optional\) Enter a **Display name**\.
-Use the display name to provide a more user\-friendly name to the response plan\.
+1. \(Optional\) For **Display name**, enter a more human readable name to help identify the response plan when you create incidents\.

 **Incident defaults**

-1. Enter an incident title\.
-The incident title helps to identify an incident on the incidents home page\.
+1. For **Title**, enter a title for this incident to help you identify it on the Incident Manager home page\.

-1. To indicate the potential scope of the incident, choose an **Impact**\.
+1. For **Impact**, choose an impact level to indicate the potential scope of an incidents created from this response plan, such as **Critical** or **Low**\.
+For information about impact ratings in Incident Manager, see [Triage](incident-lifecycle.md#triage)\.

-1. \(Optional\) Provide a brief summary of the incident\.
+1. \(Optional\) For **Summary**, enter a brief summary the type of incidents created from this response plan\.

-1. \(Optional\) Provide a dedupe string\.
-Incident Manager uses the dedupe string to prevent the same root cause from creating multiple incidents in the same account\.
-Incident Manager deduplicates Incidents created from the same CloudWatch alarm or EventBridge event into the same incident\.
+1. \(Optional\) For **Dedupe string**, enter a dedupe string that Incident Manager uses to prevent the same root cause from creating multiple incidents in the same account\.
+For example, Incident Manager deduplicates incidents created from the same CloudWatch alarm or EventBridge event into a single incident\.

-1. \(Optional\) Provide tag keys and values to assign to incidents created from this response plan\.
-You must have `TagResource` permission for the incident record resource to be able to set incident tags within the response plan\.
+1. \(Optional\) Under **Tags**, add tag keys and values to assign to incidents created from this response plan\.
+You must have the `TagResource` permission for the incident record resource to set incident tags within the response plan\.

 **\(Optional\) Chat channel**

-1. Choose a chat channel for the incident responders to interact in during an incident\.
+1. For **Chat channel**, select a channel where responders can communicate during an incident\.
 For more information about chat channels, see [Chat channels](chat.md)\.
 **Important**
-Incident Manager must have permissions to publish to the chat channel's SNS topic\.
-Without permissions to publish to the SNS topic, you can't add it to the response plan\.
-Incident Manager verifies permissions by publishing a test notification to the SNS topic\.
+Incident Manager must have permissions to publish to the chat channel's simple notification service \(SNS\) topic\.
+Without permissions to publish to that SNS topic, you can't add it to the response plan\.
+Incident Manager publishes a test notification to the SNS topic to verify permissions\.

-1. \(Optional\) Choose additional SNS topics to publish to during the incident\.
-Adding SNS topics in multiple Regions increases redundancy in case a Region is down at the time of the incident\.
+1. For Chat channel SNS topics, choose additional SNS topics to publish to during the incident\.
+Adding SNS topics in multiple AWS Regions increases redundancy in case a Region is down at the time of the incident\.

 **\(Optional\) Engagements**
-+ For **Engagement**, choose any number of contacts and escalations plans\.
++ For **Engagements**, choose any number of contacts and escalations plans\.
 For information about contact and escalation plan creation, see [Contacts](contacts.md) and [Escalation plans](escalation.md)\.

 **\(Optional\) Runbook**

-1. To select a **Runbook**:
+1. To select a **Runbook**, do one of the following:
+   + Choose **Clone runbook from template**\.
+For **Runbook name**, enter a descriptive name for the new runbook\.
    + Choose **Select an existing runbook**\.
-Select the **Owner**, **Runbook**, and **Version**\.
+Select the **Owner**, **Runbook**, and **Version** to use\.
 For information about runbook creation, see [Runbooks and automation](runbooks.md)\.

-   + Choose **Clone runbook from template**\.
-Enter a descriptive runbook name\.
+1. For **Role name**, select a role that contains the permissions needed to run the Automation runbook you selected\.

-1. Either choose an existing role or use the following steps to create a new role\.
-The role must allow the `ssm:StartAutomationExecution` action for your specific runbook\.
-For the runbook to work across accounts it must also allow the `sts:AssumeRole` action for the `AWS-SystemsManager-AutomationExecutionRole` role that you created during [Cross\-Region and cross\-account incident management](incident-manager-cross-account-cross-region.md)\.
+   At minimum, the role must allow the `ssm:StartAutomationExecution` action for your specific runbook\.
+For the runbook to work across accounts, the role must also allow the `sts:AssumeRole` action for the `AWS-SystemsManager-AutomationExecutionRole` role that you created during [Cross\-Region and cross\-account incident management](incident-manager-cross-account-cross-region.md)\.

+   Depending on the runbook you selected, the role might require other permissions\.
+For information, see the [AWS Systems Manager Automation runbook reference](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-runbook-reference.html)\.

+   If you need to create a role to use with your runbook, do the following

    1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-   1. Choose **Roles** from the left navigation and choose **Create role**\.
+   1. Choose **Roles** from the left navigation, then choose **Create role**\.

-   1. Choose **Incident Manager** and choose the **Incident Manager** use case\.
+   1. For **Select trusted entity**, do the following:

+      1. For **Trusted entity type**, choose **AWS service**

+      1. For **Use cases for other AWS services**, select **Incident Manager**

+      1. Select **Incident Manager**, as shown in the following image\.
+![\[Illustrating the Incident Manager option selected as a use case.\]](http://docs.aws.amazon.com/incident-manager/latest/userguide/images/iam_use_cases_for_response-plans.png)

-   1. Choose **Next: Permissions**\.
+   1. Choose **Next**\.

-   1. Choose **Create policy** and then choose the **JSON** tab\.
+   1. Choose **Create policy**, and then choose the **JSON** tab\.
+**Tip**
+The **Create policy** page opens in a new tab\.

-   1. Copy and paste the following JSON blob describing the policy into the JSON editor\.
-Replace the account number \(*111122223333*\) and runbook name \(*DocumentName*\) in the runbook's ARN in the following policy example\.
+   1. Replace the default contents of the JSON editor with the following policy\.
+Replace the placeholder account number \(*111122223333*\) and runbook name \(*DocumentName*\) in the runbook's ARN with your own values\.

       ```
       {